smgt/inspector/README.md

 ## Add your own validator

 It's easy to add your own validators to Inspector.
-Below I added a validator to check if the payload contains ninja.
+Below I added a validator to check if the payload contains _ninja_.
 You don't need to specify ```is```/```not``` when you add validators, they gets added magically.
 Also notice the number of arguments, ```$str``` is the string getting tested.
 The error message argument is added automagically.
 There